 Hike up Ma On Shan Family Walk

-Ma On Shan Family Walk consists of a gradual stairway that will lead you to a pavilion and a viewing platform.
-It is not very difficult to get to the viewing platform.
+Ma On Shan Family Walk starts with a gradual stairway leading to a pavilion and a viewing platform.

 Near the viewing platform, you will see a warning sign.
 This is the start of a steep hike up to Tiu Shau Ngam.
 Walk past the “danger” sign.
 You are going the right way.